JehMonteiro/hora-do-dia/README.md

 # Hora do dia ☀️ ⛅️ 🌝
-A imagem e a cor do site muda conforme o período do dia!
+A imagem e a cor do site mudam conforme o período do dia!

 <b>Tecnologias utilizadas: <br>
 => HTML <br>